zfried/IRAS_ML_Predictions/README.md

 Also contained in this GithHub repository are PDF files that report the predicted column densities of many molecules and rare isotopologues that may be excellent candidates for radioastronomical detection toward IRAS 16293-2422B.

 Finally, the remaining folders in the repository contain the files and Jupyter notebooks used to generate the results and Figures displayed in the paper.
 Several of these notebooks depend on files that are too large to upload to GitHub, including the full dataset of over 3,000,000 SMILES strings and feature vectors.
-These large files can also be found at (*enter link*).
+These large files can also be found at https://doi.org/10.5281/zenodo.7869214

 If you have questions, feel free to reach out! (zfried@mit.edu)